Ravikiran000/Docker-Mastery/Day-3/README.md

 ENV: Runtime environment variables for containers.

 ARG: Build-time variables for image construction.
+### EXPOSE
+EXPOSE informs Docker that the container will listen on a specified network port at runtime.
+It doesn’t actually publish the port; it only serves as documentation.
+To map ports, use docker run -p.
+EX: EXPOSE 80
 ### RUN
 Executes commands in the container during the image build process.
 Commonly used for installing software packages, updating the OS, or running custom setup scripts.
 Example: RUN apt-get update && apt-get install -y python3